×

 Unless there are complicating factors, most estates settle in less than a year.
 The process can take longer if someone alleges that the will was fraudulent or if there are multiple versions of the will, as well as if the decedent left behind large debts.

-Contact the Rolling Meadows Estate Administration Lawyers at Andrea Heckman Law
+Contact the Rolling Meadows Estate Administration Lawyers at Heckman Law

 Contact our office to arrange for a free initial consultation and review of your case.